gaultier/blog/how_should_your_mutex_be_named.md

 in_struct && /^}$/ { in_struct = 0 }
 ```

-But this might not work, or at least need to be adapted, to cover complex constructs such as defining a struct within a struct:
+But this might not work, or at least need to be adapted, to cover complex constructs such as defining a `struct` within a `struct`:

 ```go
 type Foo struct {